wwangstudio@gmail.com

 2025

-Between Shores: Reimagining Formosa, One Art Space, New York, NY, US
+Between Shores: Reimagining Formosa, One Art Space, New York, NY, USA

-Her Pages: Histories and Contemporary Practices in Photobooks by Women, curated by Yin-Chin Tsai, Good Underground Art Space, Hualien, Taiwan
+Her Pages: Histories and Contemporary Practices in Photobooks by Women, Good Underground Art Space, Hualien, Taiwan

 2024